-Applying for short-term disability benefits means different things to different people, in different circumstances.
-The term “applying” can have two meanings.
+Applying for short-term disability benefits can have different meanings.

 - Applying for a policy while pregnant or after surgery